-- Fit the rubber seal on the end of the drain joint that will connect to the outdoor unit. - Insert the drain joint into the hole in the base pan of the unit.
-The drain joint will click in place. - Connect a drain hose extension (not included) to the drain joint to redirect water from the unit during heating mode.
+- 1. Fit the rubber seal on the end of the drain joint that will connect to the outdoor unit. - 2.
+Insert the drain joint into the hole in the base pan of the unit. - 3.
+Rotate the drain joint 90° until it clicks in place facing the front of the unit. - 4.
+Connect a drain hose extension (not included) to the drain joint to redirect water from the unit during heating mode.